 The History Behind 'For Greater Glory'

-During Cristero Rebellion, Mexico was ‘a kind of collective Christ,’ says the war’s principal historian.
+During Cristero Rebellion, Mexico was ‘a kind of collective Christ,’ says historian Jean Meyer.

 When a young French graduate student named Jean Meyer arrived in Mexico in 1965 to write his doctoral thesis on the religious war known as the Cristiada, the topic was virtually unknown to historians.
 A conflict between Catholics and the government that had claimed the lives of approximately 250,000 people between 1926 and 1929 remained cloaked in official silence, and the archives of Church and state related to the struggle were closed to investigators.

-How did the writing of this history and the research affect you personally?
+How did your research of the Cristero Rebellion and the writing of this history affect you?